ideasonpurpose/wp-data-model/README.md

 Lambda function updates must be manually triggered by calling `npm run lambda:deploy`.

+### WordPress Compatibility

+WordPress reports a `tested` value describing the latest version the plugin was developed and tested on.
+This value is auto-generated before the package.json **version** script runs.
+Tested values are collected from the [WordPress Stable-Check API](http://api.wordpress.org/core/stable-check/1.0) and stored in **assets/tested.json**.

 ### Changelog, Description and Banners

 Assets should be stored in the project and be uploaded to a directory matching the plugin basename